emrearik/bammy_mobil/README.md

 # Bammy Mobile App

-In this project, it is aimed to control the plant harvesting bammy robot which has artificial intelligence algorithm with a mobile application.
+In this project, it is aimed to control the plant harvesting BAMMY Robot which has artificial intelligence algorithm with a mobile application.

 ## Features